Rise-Software/Rise-Media-Player/terms(english).md

 We have used very few pieces of open source software available on GitHub to make this project possible.
 - XAML Controls Gallery (Microsoft) - used for controls and Fluent Design

-*some exemptions may apply to approved contributors.
+*some exemptions may apply to approved contributors and those with permission to do so.

 **Local Media Handling**